pnwinkler/Django-blog/README.md

 # Django-blog
 A blogging application made in Django.
-Made following a tutorial series by Corey Schafer.
+Made while following a tutorial series by Corey Schafer.